 Jo Andres is a filmmaker and artist.
 Jo was well-known on the kinetic downtown New York performance scene of the 1980s for her film/dance/light performances.
 She has since directed and produced music and art videos.
 As a filmmaker, Jo drew acclaim for her award-winning film, Black Kites, which aired on PBS.
 Her film When the Curtain Comes Down opened Diana Krall’s Glad Rag Doll Tour.
 Tragically, the world lost this brilliant human January 6, 2019.

 Steve Buscemi is a director, actor and filmmaker.

-Bobby Houston is a filmmaker with an Oscar and an Emmy to his credit.
-His series of documentary shorts, Mighty Times, was produced by HBO and Southern Poverty Law Center.
+Bobby Houston’s series of documentary shorts, Mighty Times, was produced by HBO and Southern Poverty Law Center.
 The second in the series, Mighty Times: The Legacy of Rosa Parks was nominated for the Academy Award and won an Emmy.
 The third film, Mighty Times: The Children’s March, took the Oscar in 2005.
-He also holds the distinction of having given Bonnie Hawthorne her first job on a feature Film, Trust Me in 1987.

 Robot Repair is a bi-coastal original music, sound design and licensing company run by two ex-agency creatives.
 Their simple goal is to create great music & sound design for commercials, film, TV and video games.